ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 is the sum of public and private metadata bits.
 See {{parametrization}}
 for discussion about metadata limits.

-Public metadata is that which clients can observe as part of the token issuance flow.
-Public metadata can either be transparent or opaque.
-For example, transparent public metadata is a value that the client either generates itself, or the server provides during the issuance flow and the client can check for correctness.
-Opaque public metadata is metadata the client can see but cannot check for correctness.
-As an example, the opaque public metadata might be a "fraud detection signal", computed on behalf of the server, during token issuance.
-In normal circumstances, clients cannot determine if this value is correct or otherwise a tracking vector.

 Private metadata is that which clients cannot observe as part of the token issuance flow.
 In {{?I-D.ietf-privacypass-protocol}}, it is possible to include private metadata to redemption tokens.
 The core protocol instantiation that